pingcap/docs-cn/alert-rules.md

 * Solution:

-    * Log in to the machine and run the `df -i` command to view the inode usage of the filesystem.
+    * Log in to the machine and run the `df -i` command to view the node usage of the filesystem.
     * Make a plan to increase the disk capacity or delete some data or increase cluster node depending on different situations.

 #### `NODE_disk_readonly`